 Over 40 million people worldwide have undergone Lasik surgery, with up to 95 percent of them achieving 20/20 vision or better.

-Our very own Dr. Alexandra Chebil has performed over 50,000 surgeries to date in her private Laser vision correction practice located in the heart of Orange County CA. Her Irvine Lasik Center is dedicated to an anxiety-free, personalized experience with each patient she treats.
+Our very own Dr. Alexandra Chebil has performed over 50,000 surgeries to date in her private Laser vision correction practice located in the heart of Orange County CA. Her Newport Beach Lasik Center is dedicated to an anxiety-free, personalized experience with each patient she treats.

 She is involved with each patient from their first visit to long after their treatment is completed.
 This unwavering commitment has earned her the title of most favored Orange County Ophthalmologist by patients and colleagues alike.